Government: Aristocracy

 Aristocracy is a form of government that places power in the hands of a small, elite ruling class, such as a hereditary nobility or privileged caste.
 This class exercises minority rule, often as a landed timocracy, wealthy plutocracy, or oligarchy.

-Many monarchies were aristocracies, although in modern constitutional monarchies the monarch may have little effective power.
-The term aristocracy could also refer to the non-peasant, non-servant, and non-city classes in the feudal system.
+Many monarchies were aristocracies, although in modern constitutional monarchies, the monarch may have little effective power.
+The term aristocracy could also refer to the non-peasant, non-servant, and non-city classes in feudalism.

 Democracy

 Democracy is a system of government where citizens exercise power by voting and deliberation.
 In a direct democracy, the citizenry as a whole directly forms a participatory governing body and vote directly on each issue.
 In indirect democracy, the citizenry governs indirectly through the selection of representatives or delegates from among themselves, typically by election or, less commonly, by sortition.
 These select citizens then meet to form a governing body, such as a legislature or jury.

-Some governments combine both direct and indirect democratic governance, wherein the citizenry selects representatives to administer day-to-day governance, while also reserving the right govern directly through popular initiatives, referendums (plebiscites), and the right of recall.
-In a constitutional democracy the powers of the majority are exercised within the framework of a representative democracy, but the constitution limits majority rule, usually through the provision by all of certain universal rights, e.g. freedom of speech, or freedom of association.
+Some governments combine both direct and indirect democratic governance, wherein the citizenry selects representatives to administer day-to-day governance, while also reserving the right to govern directly through popular initiatives, referendums (plebiscites), and the right of recall.
+In a constitutional democracy the powers of the majority are exercised within the framework of representative democracy, but the constitution limits majority rule, usually through the provision by all of certain universal rights, such as freedom of speech or freedom of association.